cow-snake/nikke-mg/docs/progressionwalls.md

 - Bullwhip (seahorse): Seahorse-like rapture, flying afloat on screen.
 Has a small hitbox so aiming can be tricky.
 Hits hard without much warning.
 - Crawler: A crab-like rapture that walks around on screen.
 Hits hard without much warning.
 - Lure: They can move fast in the air so it’s hard to aim at them.
 Same as Bullwhip, hits hard without much warning.
+- Cricket (sniper): they will charge first (around 3s) then shoot it to your Nikke, causing instant-death.
+Problem is if they hide in an environment that could be hard to aim at.
+- Cube (volley): Spams volley shots on your Nikke.
+- Dagger: A flying rapture, throws a hitcount black ball.
+If there are too many, it will overwhelm your Nikkes, especially if you don’t bring an MG.
+Introduced in Chapter 19.
 - Glitter/Remnant (Kamikaze): As their epithet suggests, they jump on your Nikkes and deal a lot of damage (can 1 shot).
 - Capsule: So, you know the Kamikaze mechanics?
 Now, we put an elemental shield to protect them and THEN they jump on your Nikke.
 First introduced in chapter 25\.
 - Bird/Ant: A new type of Kamikaze introduced in chapter 29\.
 Nikkes ignore them so you have to aim manually.
-- Cube (volley): Spams volley shots on your Nikke.
-- Dagger: Throws a hitcount black ball.
-If there are too many, it will overwhelm your Nikkes, especially if you don’t bring an MG.
-Introduced in Chapter 19\.
 - Drifter: If you ignore them, they will explode.
 They deal damage to your Nikkes that CANNOT be dodged.
 Stuns your Attacker Nikkes (Supporters and Defenders are not affected).
 Introduced in Chapter 23\.
 - Volleyball: This ball-shaped creature flies around and attacks you after you deal damage to it.
 You have to hit them with 1 strong-shot or just wipe using Distribute/Wipe Damage attacks.
 If you ignore them, they jump to your Nikke and suicide.
 Introduced in chapter 33\.
+- Peekaboo: A land rapture that has panels as the front part of its body.
+Takes only 1 damage per instance (like glasses).
+Will stop moving to charge a rocket launcher barrage, that aims for 1 random NIKKE and might one shot at a somewhat high deficit.
+Distributed damage or damage taken increase debuff is the counter for it.
+Introduced in chapter 35.

 Master Class

 - Bronchus (fart): Hits all your Nikkes with radiation attack (players call it a fart attack), this cannot be dodged.
 Overheal (just heal up the damage you receive) solves this type of attack.
 - Glasses: You need to hit them hundreds of times to break its shield.
 It heals all raptures when alive.
 You need to bring MG type Nikkes to kill it.
 Introduced in chapter 19
-- Launcher (silencer): It spawns Batteries that silences your Nikkes, blocking their ability to burst.
+- Launcher (silencer): It spawns Batteries that silences your Nikkes, blocking Nikkes' ability to burst.
 Introduced in chapter 23\.
 - Jellyfish: A jellyfish-like rapture, it binds to 1 your Nikkes, debuffs reload speed and slowly kills your Nikke.
 Introduced in chapter 21\.
 - Sentry (chain): Binds your Nikke with a chain that stuns her for a long time if they are not killed.
 This rapture is usually tanky.
 - Barbell: A high defense rapture.
 Combined with a healer type rapture, this would be the tankiest rapture you can face.
-- Satellite: A flying rapture, charges a massive attack onto a Nikke, then barrages them twice.
+- Satellite: A flying rapture, charges a massive attack onto a Nikke that pierces cover, then barrages a Nikke twice.
 - Orchestrion / Screamer (piano): A rapture that is shaped identical to a piano.
 Barrages your Nikke with a lot of attacks.
 - Joint (worm/inferno): A worm-like Rapture that floats and damages a Nikke over a long duration, similar to Inferno Tower on Clash of Clans / Clash Royale.
+Introduced in chapter 25